As the situation regarding Coronavirus (COVID-19) continues to evolve, we want to update you on the precautions Apria has put in place.

 We would like to assure you that Apria Healthcare’s top priority is the health and safety of our employees and patients, and we take this commitment very seriously.
 Apria is actively monitoring the rapidly changing events related to the COVID-19 pandemic and is taking all precautions available to us to avoid contamination.

-- For patients/caregivers with a suspected or confirmed COVID-19 diagnosis, in addition to the N-95 respirator mask, delivery technicians, warehouse personnel, respiratory therapists and licensed clinicians are required to wear all other appropriate personal protective equipment, commonly referred to as “PPE.”
+- For patients/caregivers with a suspected or confirmed COVID-19 diagnosis, in addition to the N-95 respirator mask, delivery technicians, warehouse personnel, respiratory therapists, and licensed clinicians are required to wear all other appropriate personal protective equipment, commonly referred to as “PPE.”
 The PPE includes gloves, gowns, head covers, and shoe covers.
+Apria employees who work at a local branch office or other Apria facility are required to wear face coverings.

 Apria has always placed an emphasis on maintaining the highest standards of cleanliness and hygiene, and the company has taken additional measures to reinforce this commitment in response to the COVID-19 pandemic.